 In a non-democratic state, citizens don't participate in daily decision making that it is the business of pundits to second guess.
 Citizens stay where they were born, or go into exile with a more attractive leader.
 They submit to a conqueror, or rebel out of loyalty to their previous leader.
 (This may also help explain why terrorism and civil war almost always has its roots in questions of the legitimacy of a regime, rather than its policy choices; humans may be hardwired not to violently rebel against decisions they have no opportunity to participate in making.)

 In a leader, who makes his own fate to a great extent, it is a virtue to be publicly forceful, confident and decisive, rather than tentative and balanced.
 The goal of a leader is to motivate people, not to accurately predict the outcome of events they will not play a part in themselves.
 Leaders with a clear vision may have more success in changing outcomes.
 There is no evolutionary percentage in knowing that you are going to fail before you do if you can do nothing about it.

 Wise leaders, in turn, can formulate their plans, from the tenantive and balanced counsel that they receive in private.
 Indeed, confidentiality is a central element of the ethics of all professions who make it their business to give advice: lawyers, doctors, psychologists, accountants, and clergy.
-Even more notable in the ancient convention in parliamentary regimes of cabinet members in a government showing a united public face to the public on policy issues, regardless of the views that members personally expressed in private cabinet deliberations.
+Even more notably, in the ancient convention in parliamentary regimes, cabinet members in a government are obligated to show a united public face to the public on policy issues, regardless of the views that members have personally expressed in private cabinet deliberations.